-The Earl of Snowdon may be one of the lesser-known members of the royal family, however, he made headlines this week after he and his wife, the Countess of Snowdon, announced that they are separating.
 The Earl, David Armstrong-Jones, is the son of the late Princess Margaret and photographer Antony Armstrong-Jones.
 He was married to wife Serena for 26 years - and they share two children together.

 David Armstrong-Jones was born in 1961

-The 58-year-old grew up in Kensington Palace with his younger sister, Lady Sarah Chatto, and their parents, who divorced when he was a teenager.
+The 59-year-old grew up in Kensington Palace with his younger sister, Lady Sarah Chatto, and their parents, who divorced when he was a teenager.
 When he was five, the young royal started lessons in the Buckingham Palace schoolroom with his cousin Prince Andrew.
 He went to several independent schools: first, to Gibbs Pre-Preparatory School, which was followed by the pre-preparatory section of Ashdown House School in East Sussex.
 David then became a student at Millbrook House School before enrolling at Bedales School.

 From 1980 to 1982, the royal studied at Parnham House in the small town of Beaminster in Dorset, for craftsmen in wood.
 Since then, David - who is 21st in line to the throne - founded his own company making bespoke furniture under his professional name, David Linley.
 He has also written books about furniture and home interiors.

-His wife and children
+His wife and Children

 David Armstrong-Jones married Serena in October 1993